ballerina-platform/blog/_posts/2023-07-07-announcing-ballerina-2201.7.0-swan-lake-update-7.md

 The two main highlights of this release are providing support for generating GraalVM native executables and adding aggregation and grouping capabilities to Ballerina query expressions and query actions, which are described below.

-## Generation of GraalVM native executables
+## Generating GraalVM native executables

 The Swan Lake Update 7 release comes with official support for generating GraalVM native executables for Ballerina.
 This feature allows you to compile Ballerina programs into standalone native executables.